TheSquidCombatant/TheSquid.Numerics.Extensions/README.md

 C# implementation of an extension method to generate random BigInteger value within the specified range.

 ### How to use
-Basicly you can copy class [NextBigIntegerExtension](TheSquid.Numerics.Extensions/NextBigIntegerExtension.cs) to your project and add using for namespace TheSquid.Numerics.Extensions.
+Basicly you can copy class [NextBigIntegerExtension](TheSquid.Numerics.Extensions/NextBigIntegerExtension.cs) to your project and add using namespace TheSquid.Numerics.Extensions.
+Another option is to add the "TheSquid.Numerics.Extensions" package from the nuget repository to your project's dependencies.
+For an example of calling an extension method, you can look at the code of the corresponding test class [NextBigIntegerExtensionTests](TheSquid.Numerics.Extensions.Tests/NextBigIntegerExtensionTests.cs).

 ### How to test
 You can start random NextBigInteger tests from project TheSquid.Numerics.Extensions.Tests right after clone repository and build solution.